Arm-Examples/CMSIS-Stream_SDS_Demo/README.md

 ## Recorded signals

-Plot of the signals recorded with the `SDSRecorder` nodes running in `AVH`.
+This chapter contains the plots of the signals that were recorded with the `SDSRecorder` nodes running on [Arm Virtual Hardware](https://arm-software.github.io/AVH/main/overview/html/index.html).

 ### Filtered signal